The Tech You Need to Scale a UA Budget from $1,000 to $250,000 a Day and Beyond

 Okay, I’m hopping around with anticipation.
 We finally get to discuss the real deal.
 The big kahuna.
 The full stack.
 This is similar to the setup we use at my largest client.

 What I’m about to explain is a big jump from the Intermediate setup, as it’ll require some engineering help.
 Yet, I can’t express how important this will be if you plan to scale your budget.
 To be perfectly clear, I’d say that if you plan on spending more than $1,000/day in UA ($30K/mo), then you should assemble a marketing tech stack similar to the one I outline below.
 Think of it as training before a marathon.
-Think of it as building the foundation before the rest of the house.
-Think of it as blending the smoothie before you drink it.
 Ignore this advice at your peril.
-Don’t stumble.
-Don’t let a gentle breeze knock you down.
-Don’t choke.
+At high budgets, even small missteps have consequences.

 Dave, you’re saying.
 The intermediate step only had one thing to buy.
 Now, I’m supposed to set aside the budget for five things?!